aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/initialize-sdk-api/_index.md

 ---
-title: "Initialize SDK API"
+title: Initialize SDK API
 type: docs
 aliases: /getting-started/initialize-sdk-api/
-keywords: "SDK examples, credentials, client id, client secret, access token, JWT token, REST API, JWT authentication, initialize API, entry point"
+keywords: SDK examples, credentials, client id, client secret, access token, JWT token, REST API, JWT authentication, initialize API, entry point
-description: "This article covers examples that explain what methods you can use to create an SDK API entry point.
-In SDK examples the Client Id and Client Secret are used for authentication; the SDK automatically gets API access token."
+description: This article covers examples that explain what methods you can use to create an SDK API entry point.
+In SDK examples the Client Id and Client Secret are used for authentication; the SDK automatically gets API access token.
 weight: 20
 ---

 ## **Summary**

 An **HtmlApi** class is a common SDK facade of all HTML functionality that provides wrapper methods of Aspose.HTML Cloud REST API.
 Before starting to call the Aspose.HTML Cloud SDK functionality, you must create an **HtmlApi** class instance.
 This object is a main SDK entry point, it accepts user data needed for authentication and some optional parameters.